ALUMINUM SCRAP SORTING

 High-precision alloy separation with STEINERT PLASMAX | LIBS

 With STEINERT PLASMAX | LIBS, we make high-precision separation of aluminium alloys not only possible, but efficient.
-Alloy series such as 5xxx, 6xxx or even 7xxx as well as more specific alloys can be sorted by exact chemical composition – enabling closed-loop recycling and maximum material value.
+Alloy series such as 5xxx, 6xxx or 7xxx as well as more specific alloys such as 6063 can be sorted by exact chemical composition – enabling closed-loop recycling and maximum material value.

 Technical features and sorting performance